livekit/components-js/docs/docs/generated-docs/react/participantloopprops.participants.md

 ## ParticipantLoopProps.participants property

 The participants to loop over.
-If not provided, the participants from the current room context are used.
+Use `useParticipants()` hook to get participants.

 **Signature:**